 You Can Teach 25 Cows to Eat Weeds in 8 Hours Over 7 Days For Less Than $100

 Here are the basics of the simple steps for teaching your livestock to eat weeds.
 I cover them in greater depth in this past On Pasture article.
-You can also purchase a book or DVD at this Spring’s discounted price to get all the details.
+Below, you’ll also find a link to more resources to get you started.

 All plants contain toxins, but there are not that many with toxins at such high doses that they will kill or harm your animals.
 Before you begin training, be sure that your plant is safe for your animals to eat.
 (See the list of safe plants included with this article, or contact me if your plant is not on this list.)